davisidarta/dbMAP/README.md

 # Citations

-dbMAP is powered by algorithms initially proposed by Palantir and UMAP.
+dbMAP is powered by algorithms initially proposed in Palantir and by UMAP.
 If you use dbMAP for your work, please cite the following:

 ```
 Diffusion-based Manifold Approximation and Projection (dbMAP): a comprehensive, generalized and computationally efficient approach for single-cell data visualization.
 In revision.